updated December 1, 2020

 What to Bring (and Not to Bring)

 Back in 2012 a tourist dropped a camera on a 1000 year old skull and cracked it.
 Cameras are not allowed at all.
 No phones, no small cameras, nothing.
+That is why I have no inside ATM Cave pictures.

 - Closed toe swim shoes.
 You will be swimming a lot and crossing rivers.